-From Anna on August 14th, 2008 in Green Remodeling
+From Dean Dowd on August 14, 2008 in Green Remodeling

 In a recent conversation with some close friends, they begin discussing their plans to build a new home.
 However, this is not just any ordinary house.
 It is an earth-covered, cement framed, solar powered dome house.
 Confused?
 I was confused and thinking they were a little crazy until they described it further.
 Upon further research, I discovered these homes are called monolithic dome homes and are actually quite popular.